HumanCellAtlas/dcp-community/rfcs/text/0000-dss-deletion-daemon.md

    }
    ```

-   A versioned bundle tombstone will cause `GET /bundle/{uuid}` to return a 410 for that bundle version.
+   A versioned bundle tombstone will cause `GET /bundle/{uuid}` to return a 410 status code for that bundle version.
 If the tombstoned
    bundle is the latest version then a request for `GET /bundle/{uuid}` without a version will
-   also returns a 410.
-If bundle tombstone does not specify a bundle version then all request for `GET /bundle/{uuid}` will
+   also return a 410 status code.
+If bundle tombstone does not specify a bundle version then all requests for `GET /bundle/{uuid}` will
-   return 410 even if version is specified in the request.
+   return 410 status code even if version is specified in the request.
 The same applies to `HEAD /bundle/{uuid}` requests, both versioned and
    unversioned.
-The same applied for `GET /files/{uuid}` and `HEAD /files/{uuid}`.
+The same applies for `GET /files/{uuid}` and `HEAD /files/{uuid}`.
 Bundles that have an
    associated tombstone are inaccessible through the API and are considered **logically deleted**.
 Files with an
-   associated tombstone or not logically delete.
-User with a direct URL to the file can still access the data.
+   associated tombstone are not considered logically deleted, because user with a direct URL to the file can still access the data.

    A notification is sent out to subscribers of datastore deletions when a new bundle tombstone is created, so they can
    update their index appropriately.
 If the the bundle was logically deleted and later physically deleted a second
    identical notification will be sent to subscribers.
 The subscribers must be able to handle these notifications
    idempotently.

-   A **physical deletion** request of a bundles results in the bundle associated files being added to
+   A **physical deletion** request of a bundle results in the bundle associated files being added to
-   the deletion queue for regularly schedule **Physical Deletion**.
+   the deletion queue for regularly scheduled **Physical Deletion**.
 A **physical deletion** request of a file result in
    that file being added to the to deletion queue

 5) On a regular schedule the deletion queue is processed by code running within a secure boundary.
 An administrator
-   may manually invoke the deletion process or wait for it run at it's scheduled time once daily.
+   may manually invoke the deletion process or wait for it to run at its scheduled time once daily.
    The deletion daemon is responsible for performing **physical deletes** of data from the deletion queue.
    A physical delete makes all files associated with a bundle or bundle version inaccessible.
 This will cause direct
    urls to a deleted file to fail.